Tux/App-ccdiff/doc/ccdiff.md

     A suggested alternative might be U+21E4U+21E5

+- iwbZusePP

+    As [Algorithm::Diff::XS](https://metacpan.org/pod/Algorithm%3A%3ADiff%3A%3AXS) is fast but is not 100% drop-in compliant with
+    [Algorithm::Diff](https://metacpan.org/pod/Algorithm%3A%3ADiff) and options `-i`, `-w`, `-b`, and `-Z` are likely to not work in the `XS` version, this option allows automatic switching to the slower version if any of these options is selected.

 # Git integration

 You can use ccdiff to show diffs in git.
 It may work like this: